Home improvement and maintenance projects are costly in terms of time and money.

 If workers and equipment can’t drive safely and efficiently, damage to employees, equipment, and the land is inevitable.
 How can you prevent this?

-Before work begins, a contractor can install access mats.
+Before work begins, a contractor can install access mats like these.
 This reduces the risk of environmental degradation and protects ground cover.

 For homeowners, this may mean saving hundreds of dollars on restoring their grass or landscaping.

 Usually, the contractor already owns mats that are being reused from a previous site.

 It should not cost a homeowner extra in terms of the overall costs.